danieloliveira56/kaggle-santa2022-tools/README.md

 # kaggle-santa2022-tools
-A set of visualizations for the 2022 Santa Optimizatoin Competition promoted by Kaggle
+A set of visualizations tools for the 2022 Santa Optimization Competition promoted by Kaggle

 https://danieloliveira56.github.io/kaggle-santa2022-tools/